Roy Walford: Death

 At age 79, Roy Walford died of respiratory failure as a complication of amyotrophic lateral sclerosis (ALS), commonly known as Lou Gehrig's disease.
 He was cremated, and his ashes were scattered at sea.

 According to Walford's friend and colleague, Kathleen Hall, his diagnosis of ALS came as a result of her urging him to see a physician when she noticed "the strangeness in Roy's gait."
 She says that before his death Walford "continued writing, taking courses on film production.
 He had me all over New York and in Dallas for just the right production shots."
 Meanwhile, Hall remembers that "Roy and I together with his daughter, Lisa, and his friends exhausted all the literature, looking for a cure, a solution.
 I found myself scouting the alleys of Chinatown in New York searching out a particular mushroom, looking for the best grass to help him through the pain."
 Even before developing ALS, Walford was no stranger to "grass."
 In his book Eternity Soup: Inside the Quest to End Aging, Greg Critser says that Walford's "consumption of marijuana was legendary."

-Walford was survived by his three children, Peter, Morgan, and Lisa Walford.
+Walford was survived by his three children.
 Their mother was Martha Sylvia Schwalb, to whom Walford was married for 20 years before divorcing in the 1970s.